-Bank of America balance transfer offers allow you to shift several types of debt.
-Options include auto loans, student loans, mortgages, small business loans and payday loans.
+Bank of America balance transfers work with several types of debt, including balances from credit cards, auto loans, student loans, mortgages, and more.
 You just can’t transfer debt between BofA products.

 Balance transfers take at least 14 days to complete.
 Initiate your transfer as soon as possible because the intro APR period starts as soon as you open your account.
 When the intro period ends, any remaining balance will accrue interest at the card’s regular APR.

-So, there are two very good Bank of America balance transfer deals: the BankAmericard Credit Card and the BankAmericard Credit Card for Students.
-Keep in mind, however, that you will need excellent credit to qualify for the BankAmericard Credit Card, and you need to be a student to get the limited-credit version.
+Keep in mind that you will need good or excellent credit to qualify for most of these cards, and you need to be a student to get the limited version.

-For example, a balance transfer can lead to a high … read full answercredit utilization rate.
-Generally, you’ll want to use up less than 30% of a card’s credit limit.
-A balance transfer can wind up consuming much more than that, which isn’t great for your credit score.
+It’s best to use less than 30% of a credit card’s credit limit.
+However, a balance transfer can wind up consuming much more than that, which isn’t great for your credit score.

 Each credit card company has its own policies about the types of debt that you can transfer to its credit cards.
 All major credit card companies allow you to transfer a balance from another issuer’s credit card but not one of their own.
 Some issuers also allow you transfer other types of debt, such as a balance from an auto loan, student loan, payday loan, mortgage, etc.… read full answer